diegomontanari/42-Born2beRoot/README.md

 ## Key Points We Will Cover In This Guide 🖥️

 1) Understanding Virtual Machines
-2) Debian vs Rocky Linux
+2) Debian vs CentOS and Rocky Linux
    - Why choose Debian for your VM setup?
    - How to install Debian on a Virtual Machine
 3) Using VirtualBox